Bee Magic Honey

 Before long, they'll decide to move to the new home.
 That's when the scouts will make piping sounds.
 The piping tells all the bees, get ready and warm up your flight muscles because we're leaving soon.

-When everyone is warmed up and ready to go the scout will do Buzz Runs.
+When everyone is warmed up and ready to go the scout will do buzz runs, running up the swarm and buzzing her wings.

 Once at their new home, the workers will get to work immediately secreting wax so they can create honeycombs.